 Classes delivered by top presenters

-Theramoves online vestibular continuing education training provides an easily accessible way to learn about this most vital system: the vestibular system.
-By understanding the impact of vestibular processing, you will gain insight into how to tap into the power of this orchestrator of all the other bodily systems to create long-term changes for your clients.
+Theramoves vestibular continuing education courses on physical therapy and occupational therapy provide an easily accessible way to learn about this most vital system: the vestibular system.
+By enrolling for vestibular rehab CEUs, you will gain insight into how to tap into the power of this orchestrator of all the other bodily systems to create long-term changes for your clients.
+Led by leading presenters, gain approved CEUs and help your clientele with the most up-to-date strategies.
+For more information about vestibular continuing education courses, contact Theramoves.